 Using phylogenies constructed from the spike gene, we tallied the number of independent amino acid substitutions at each position within spike.
-The average number of mutations per site is higher in S1 than S2 for HCoV lineages in OC43 and 229E (Fig. 2A).
-A greater occurrence of repeated mutations is expected if some mutations within S1 confer immune avoidance.
-Not only should S1 contain more repeated mutations, but we would also expect these mutations to spread widely after they occur due to their selective advantage.
+The average number of substitutions per site is higher in S1 than S2 for HCoV lineages in OC43 and 229E (Figure 2A).
+We focus on S1 rather than the Receptor-Binding Domain (RBD) within S1 in our analyses, because it is known that neutralizing antibodies bind to epitopes within the N-Terminal Domain (NTD) as well as the RBD of S1 (L. Liu et al. 2020; S. Zhang et al. 2018; Zhou et al. 2019).
+A greater occurrence of repeated substitutions is expected if some mutations within S1 confer immune avoidance.
+Alternatively, these repeated substitutions could be a result of high mutation rate and random genetic drift as has been shown at particular types of sites in SARS-CoV-2 (van Dorp et al. 2020).
+However, this latter hypothesis should affect all regions of the genome equally and should not result in a greater number of repeated substitutions in S1 than S2.

+If the repeated mutations are a product of immune selection, not only should S1 contain more repeated mutations, but we would also expect these mutations to spread widely after they occur due to their selective advantage.
 Additionally, we expect sites within S1 to experience diversifying selection due to the ongoing arms race between virus and host immune system.
-This is visible in the distribution of genotypes at the most repeatedly-mutated sites in OC43 lineage A (Fig. 2B and 2C).
+This is visible in the distribution of genotypes at the most repeatedly-mutated sites in OC43 lineage A (Figure 2B and 2C).

+Nonsynonymous and synonymous divergence in RdRp and subdomains of spike

 An adaptively evolving gene, or region of the genome, should exhibit a high rate of nonsynonymous substitutions.
-For each seasonal HCoV lineage, we calculated nonsynonymous and synonymous divergence as the average Hamming distance from that lineage’s common ancestor (Zanini et al. 2015).
-The rate of nonsynonymous divergence is markedly higher within spike versus RdRp of 229E and OC43 lineage A (Fig. 3A).
+For each seasonal HCoV lineage, we calculated nonsynonymous and synonymous divergence as the average Hamming distance from that lineage’s most recent common ancestor (Zanini et al. 2015).
+The rate of nonsynonymous divergence is markedly higher within spike versus RdRp of 229E and OC43 lineage A (Figure 3A).
 While nonsynonymous divergence increases steadily over time in spike, it remains roughly constant at 0.0 in RdRp, while rates of synonymous evolution are similar between spike and RdRp.
 These results suggest that there is predominantly positive selection on OC43 and 229E spike, but predominantly purifying selection on RdRp.
-Separating spike into the S1 (receptor-binding) and S2 (membrane-fusion) domains reveals that the majority of nonsynonymous divergence in spike occurs within S1 (Fig. 3B).
+Separating spike into the S1 (receptor-binding) and S2 (membrane-fusion) domains reveals that the majority of nonsynonymous divergence in spike occurs within S1 (Figure 3B).
 In fact, the rates of nonsynonymous divergence in S2 are similar to those seen in RdRp, suggesting S2 evolves under purifying selection while S1 evolves adaptively.

+We compared our analysis of divergence to the results a more standard approach for detecting positive selection on certain branches of a phylogeny.
+This approach, called MEME, is maximum-likelihood method which gives a single dN/dS value for each gene (Murrell et al. 2012; Weaver et al. 2018).
+In agreement with measures of nonsynonymous divergence over time, dN/dS estimates are higher in Spike than RdRp and higher in S1 than S2 (Table 2).
+Our estimate of dN/dS in OC43 spike is similar to the previously reported estimate of roughly 0.3 (Ren et al. 2015).
+However, we believe the standard dN/dS approach is not the ideal tool for detecting adaptive evolution in HCoVs because it is a phylogenetic approach, which may be biased by recombination, and also because some assumptions of the model hold true for mammalian genomes, but not necessarily for RNA viruses.